deeexcee-io/PrivEscCheck-Decoded/README.md

 ## Will this be updated?

-If I notice itm4n has updated his script, ill update this one.
+If I notice itm4n has updated his script, ill update this one. - #EDIT This is a lie, I dont have time